darakian/darakian.github.io/_posts/2025-06-04-parsing-semver-from-cve.md

 If you look at the data captured in the CVE records you can find a number of patterns.
 Iterating them all isn't really worth it imo.
 The simple existence of independent patterns sharing a single identifier already tells us what we need to know.
 Each publisher is trying to express to their reader `Yo, this thing be broken!` with varying levels metadata and prose to enrich that core statement.
 The record format seems to have been designed in such a way that it didn't want to be a blocker.
 That on its own is fine, but that's what the `Custom` version type is for.
 The record format has failed to allow publishers to do better than unstructured strings.
 It needs to allow for better.

 The CVE system is going through a lot right now.
 I don't want to comment much on that since I don't really understand it, but there's a lot of machinery out there in the world built on CVEs  that I care about.
 That machinery can and should be better leveraged to secure the software we all use but, it would be a shame to have to rebuild all of it.
 So, I suggest iterative improvement in small, measurable, and concrete ways.
-I think a workable step is to start allowing for a progressive precision.
+A workable step is to start allowing for a progressive precision.
 CNAs are publishing "semver" today.
 Let's give them a path to improve and perfect that.
 An approachable attitude could be to say
 > You want to use something else?
 Come define it and provide validation.

-A doable goal can be to provide validated input for the input we already get.
-We can make concrete one type at a time and compose these concrete types to make complex expressions.
+A doable goal can be to provide validated options for the input we already get.
+We can make concrete one type at a time, compose these concrete types, and express complex ideas.

-So, let the grand ideas be discussed later.
-Let's work on some small patches.
+So, let the grand unified theories be discussed later.
+Let's work on small patches.
+Let's quell the chaos.

 `Thanks for reading`